Rjmoodie/yardpass-upgrade/URGENT_IOS_CAMERA_FIX.md

 	<!-- Camera Access -->
 	<key>NSCameraUsageDescription</key>
-	<string>YardPass needs camera access to let you capture photos and videos for event posts and stories.</string>
+	<string>Liventix needs camera access to let you capture photos and videos for event posts and stories.</string>

 	<!-- Photo Library Access (Reading) -->
 	<key>NSPhotoLibraryUsageDescription</key>
-	<string>YardPass needs access to your photo library to let you select photos and videos for your posts.</string>
+	<string>Liventix needs access to your photo library to let you select photos and videos for your posts.</string>

 	<!-- Photo Library Access (Writing) -->
 	<key>NSPhotoLibraryAddUsageDescription</key>
-	<string>YardPass needs permission to save photos and videos to your library.</string>
+	<string>Liventix needs permission to save photos and videos to your library.</string>

 	<!-- Location Access (When In Use) -->
 	<key>NSLocationWhenInUseUsageDescription</key>
-	<string>YardPass uses your location to show nearby events and improve your event recommendations.</string>
+	<string>Liventix uses your location to show nearby events and improve your event recommendations.</string>

 	<!-- Location Access (Always - Optional, only if needed for background) -->
 	<key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
-	<string>YardPass uses your location to notify you about nearby events even when the app is in the background.</string>
+	<string>Liventix uses your location to notify you about nearby events even when the app is in the background.</string>

 	<!-- Allow HTTPS to Supabase & External APIs -->
 	<key>NSAppTransportSecurity</key>